christopher-nash/localstack-spring-petclinic-demo/readme.md

 Each presents interesting tradeoffs.
 For instance, the docker-maven-plugin approach allows a single container to be launched and used for all test classes, while the TestContainers approach launches a new container for each class.
 One is managed via XML, the other Java code.
 And dozens more comparisons could be made.
+It's important to note that you wouldn't normally have both approaches in the same project - try and experience both, but stick with just one in your own projects.

 To find the relevant classes and files, search for "SQS" and "LocalStack" within the project.
 Alternatively, view commit https://github.com/christopher-nash/localstack-spring-petclinic-demo/commit/b4f650a0dea5355552e08ab5b302ec2a4c3f222a which contains all modified classes and files demonstrating LocalStack.